soapjs/soap/README.md

 ```

 ### Mapper
 This component is used to map entities to models and vice versa, similar to `RouteIO`.
 Mappers should handle a single type of document, so you should create mappers per collection and repository.
-You don't necessarily need to use the mapper in your code if you're using existing implementations. `RepositoryImpl` handles this before and after executing commands on the collection, depending on the type of operation.
+You don't necessarily need to use the mapper in your code if you're using existing implementations. `BaseRepository` handles this before and after executing commands on the collection, depending on the type of operation.

 ```typescript
 export class CustomerMongoMapper extends MongoMapper<Customer, CustomerMongoModel> {